IrisDynamics/orcaSDK/README.md

 - An Orca series linear motor, and [any additional required components](https://irisdynamics.com/hubfs/Website/Downloads/Orca/Approved/UG220206_Orca_Series_Quickstart_Guide.pdf).
 A quick checklist of the dependencies includes:
     - An appropriate power supply
     - A cable splitter
-    - An RS422 cable, used with Modbus and the Orca SDK (yellow)
+    - An RS422 cable, used with Modbus and the SDK (yellow)
     - An RS485 cable, used with Iris Controls (blue)

 ### Knowledge